-(This article first appeared in the March 2021 issue of The Legal Technologist)
+(This article first appeared in The Legal Technologist)

 Creating common ground with their would-be advisors was the guiding principle for EasyJet when approaching this recent panel review process, where legal teams underwent an assessment a lawyer pitching for new instructions doesn’t usually prepare for.